erjosito/IaC-Test/README.md

 ## Examples using the main template

+The following examples assume a Linux OS, if you use Windows you don't need the escape character "\" before the underscore signs, and the line break signs might be different.

 <pre lang="">
 az group deployment create -g azlab --name azLabDeployment --template-uri https://raw.githubusercontent.com/erjosito/Iac-Test/master/IaCLab\_master.json --parameters '{ \
   "adminUsername":{"value":"lab-user"}, \